adanieljohnson/SAWHET_2/README.md

 The first iteration of SAWHET was written in Java and used GATE (Generalized Architecture for Text Engineering) plus proprietary SaaS.
 SAWHET 2 was built entirely in R Shiny, so:

-* Users can revise the platform more easily, and
+* Users can revise the application more easily, and
-* We can distribute the entire program more easily.
+* We can distribute SAWHET with more permissive licensing.

 The complete code required to set up a new instance of the R Shiny version of SAWHET is available from this repository.
 [A working version of SAWHET-2 is located on the QUBES Hub](https://qubeshub.org/community/groups/stemwritingproject/automation/reportcollector).